Contrasting Bunge (NYSE:BG) and Yanglin Soybean (OTCMKTS:YSYB)

 |2.40

-Bunge presently has a consensus target price of $87.20, indicating a potential upside of 16.61%.
-Given Bunge’s higher possible upside, equities research analysts plainly believe Bunge is more favorable than Yanglin Soybean.
+Bunge has a consensus target price of $87.20, indicating a potential upside of 16.36%.
+Given Bunge’s higher probable upside, analysts clearly believe Bunge is more favorable than Yanglin Soybean.

 Summary